karllessard/community/sigs/jvm/rfcs/20190904-java-tensors.md

 ### Background

-As planned in the [Java Tensor NIO RFC](https://github.com/karllessard/community/blob/master/sigs/jvm/rfcs/20190606-java-tensor-io.md), to allow user to read or write tensor data from the Java space, the `Tensor` class must implement the new `NdArray` interface.
+As planned in the [Java Tensor NIO RFC](https://github.com/karllessard/community/blob/master/sigs/jvm/rfcs/20190606-java-tensor-io.md), to allow a user to read or write tensor data directly from the Java space, the `Tensor` class must implement the new `NdArray` interface.
 This interface carries as a generic parameter the Java type used to access this data.
-For example, a `NdArray<Integer>` can read or write Java `Integer`s in a n-dimensional data structure.
+For example, a `NdArray<Integer>` can read or write Java integers in a n-dimensional data structure.

-Actually the `Tensor` class also have a generic parameter, that looks similar to the one used by the `NdArray` but for a completely different purpose.
+On the other hand, the `Tensor` class actually also has a generic type parameter, which might look similar to the one required by the `NdArray` but has a completely different purpose.
 This parameter is only present to check compile-time type compatibility between operands of an operation.
 For example, a `Tensor<Integer>` can be added to another `Tensor<Integer>` (via `tf.constant` and `tf.math.add`) but not to a `Tensor<Float>`.

-We can naively think that the Tensor type parameter can be used to serve both purposes (i.e. compile-time type safety and direct data access) but it is not possible because there is no guarantee that its value matches a type that can be used to store data in memory.
+We can naively think that the Tensor type parameter can be used to serve both purposes (i.e. compile-time type safety and direct data access) but it is not possible because there is no guarantee its value matches a tensor type that can be used to access data in memory.
 In fact, the `Integer` value in the previous example is completely unrelated with what an integer is in Java, it is simply used as an idiomatic alias to `INT32` TF data type.
-For this reason, you can have custom type classes, such as `Tensor<UInt8>`, that insure type safety but you cannot read a `UInt8` value from memory, you actually read a `Byte`.
+For this reason, you can have custom type classes, such as `Tensor<UInt8>`, that insure type safety between `UInt8` operands, but you cannot read a `UInt8` value from memory, you actually read a `Byte`.

-Since the parameter of the `NdArray` must be the Java type of the data stored in memory, since `Tensor` needs to implement the `NdArray` interface to allow direct I/O operations, and since we carry the TF data type as a parameter to `Tensor` for type checking, then we would end up needing two generic types in the `Tensor` signature, like `Tensor<UInt8, Byte>` or `Tensor<Integer, Integer>`.
+Since the parameter of the `NdArray` must be the Java type of the data stored in memory, since `Tensor` needs to implement the `NdArray` interface to allow direct I/O operations, and since we carry the TF data type as a parameter to `Tensor` for type safety, we would end up needing two generic types in the `Tensor` signature, e.g. `Tensor<UInt8, Byte>` or `Tensor<Integer, Integer>`.

 This can start to be annoying pretty fast.
 The current proposal main purpose is to avoid the hassle of carrying to much information in generic parameters by taking a completely different approach.